covid19graficos/relatorio/_notebooks/README.md

 [`fastpages`](https://github.com/fastai/fastpages) will automatically convert [Jupyter](https://jupyter.org/) Notebooks saved into this directory as blog posts!

 You must save your notebook with the naming convention `YYYY-MM-DD-*.ipynb`.
-Examples of valid filenames are:
+Examples of valid filenames:

 ```shell
 2020-01-28-My-First-Post.ipynb